 Over the years, I’ve made tomato pie many different ways.
 Some with mozzarella slabs in a pie pan, some with puff pastry crusts, some with grape tomatoes in a tart pie.
 Yet my personal favorite is a Southern Tomato Slab Pie.

-A large rectangular pie with a higher crust-to-filling ratio than classic round pies.
+A traditional slab pie is a large rectangular dish with a higher crust-to-filling ratio than classic round pies.

-Not only do you get more buttery crust in each bite, a Southern Tomato Slab Pie:
+Not only do you get more buttery crust in each bite, a Slab Pie:

 - Bakes faster than pies with more filling

 - Cools faster for impatient pie eaters

 - Feeds a crowd for summer parties and entertaining